Israel: Palestinian shot, killed in alleged stabbing attempt

 It said Amir Atef Reyan got out of a car at a junction and advanced toward a group of Israeli civilians and soldiers waiting at the bus stop.
 He was shot before reaching them.
 The Palestinian Health Ministry later confirmed that Reyan died from his wounds.

-Photos and videos published online show the Palestinian lying face down at a junction near an Israeli settlement before being taken away in an ambulance.
+Photos and video published online show the Palestinian lying face down at a junction near an Israeli settlement before being taken away in an ambulance.
 The Israeli military also released a photo of the knife.
+The military later said it arrested another suspect who was in the car.

 The alleged attack comes amid an uptick in stabbings against Israeli citizens.
 Earlier this month, an ultra-Orthodox Jew was seriously wounded after being stabbed by a Palestinian man just outside the walls of Jerusalem's Old City.
 The attacker was shot dead by Israeli police.